aprilsikes/intro-to-express-crud/README.md

 In `routes/cars.js` add the necessary routes to make the app work.
 Each page has a link that leads to the RESTful(ish) route that should be associated with the specific CRUD task.

+You will need to use `req.params` complete this exercise.
+Do not change code in the view files.

 __Do them in this order:__

 1. /cars (GET) ALL `render index`